Community-level Contagion among Diverse Financial Assets: Conclusion

 For the first research question, when comparing the intra-community with inter-community contagion, we find no significant difference in contagion density or magnitude between the two across all sub-periods.
 This suggests that contagion is a system-wide phenomenon rather than being constrained to specific communities or asset groups.
 Moreover, contagion is less likely to be a key factor in the formation of communities.
 Consequently, adopting portfolio diversification by investing in assets from different communities or assets with low correlations might offer limited protection against systemic contagion.

-For the second research question, our analysis of directional contagion density across community pairs reveal that certain communities, particularly those composed of assets from the Information Technology sector, act as dominant contagion transmitters in the network, during each sub-period.
+For the second research question, our analysis of directional contagion density across community pairs reveals that certain communities, particularly those composed of stocks and US ETFs dominated by holdings in the Information Technology sector, act as dominant contagion transmitters in the network, during each sub-period.
 This strong influence is likely driven by the sector’s strong growth prospects and substantial market capitalization.
-Additionally, communities forming mostly from Healthcare or Financials assets also emerge as dominant transmitters during specific sub-periods, possibly caused by prevailing market conditions.
+Additionally, communities forming mostly from Healthcare, Financials, Energy and cryptocurrency assets also emerge as dominant transmitters during specific sub-periods, possibly caused by prevailing market conditions.
 This result emphasizes the necessity for investors to monitor the Information Technology sector closely as its price movements or shocks may ripple through a wide range of assets.
 Furthermore, major events and their associated business sectors should be carefully monitored since they pose a heightened risk of widespread contagion throughout the market coming from the sectors.

 While this study provides valuable insights into the financial contagion, several rooms for future research remain open.
 Firstly, the analysis could be extended to a broader market by including a larger set of assets and more types of investment vehicle.
-Secondly, expanding the analysis to include longer time horizons or more granular time windows could offer a better understanding of how contagion evolves through different market regimes.
+Secondly, expanding the analysis to include up-to-date data could provide additional insights to this study.
 Thirdly, incorporating exogenous variables such as macroeconomic indicators, monetary policy changes and sentiment scores from news and social media may help uncover the drivers behind contagion effects.
 Fourthly, another promising direction is to develop forecasting frameworks that incorporate contagion information to enhance forecasting accuracy.